frankdelacruz/FortixShieldify/README.md

 Assigning Roles to Users
 Easily assign roles to users to grant them the associated permissions.

 $user = User::find(1); // Assuming an existing user
 Shieldify::assignRoleToUser($user->id, 'Editor');

 Checking Permissions
 Perform permission checks to control access to application features.

 if (Shieldify::module('Articles')->hasPermission('edit')) {
     // The user has permission to edit articles
 }

 Middleware
 Shieldify provides middleware for route protection based on roles and permissions.

-// In your Kernel.php
+// In your app/Http/Kernel.php
 protected $routeMiddleware = [
     'role' => \Fortix\Shieldify\Http\Middleware\EnsureRole::class,
     'permission' => \Fortix\Shieldify\Http\Middleware\EnsurePermission::class,
 ];

-// In your routes/web.php
+// In your routes/web.php or routes/api.php
 Route::middleware(['role:Editor'])->group(function () {
     // Routes accessible only by users with the 'Editor' role });